 Depending on the quantity and nature of our design team’s active projects, your project will likely be put onto a design waiting list, in which case we’ll tell you our best guess for when a designer will be ready to start working with you.
 After your conversation, the Welling Kitchen, Bath & Floor Representative will send you a follow-up e-mail and your homework.

 After your project initiation conversation, you will receive 3 e-mails.
 One will be a link to a bath design survey, which will help get you started thinking about what is important to you in your bath design and provide your designer with important details to consider while they design your new space.
 The second email will include a link to a Houzz Ideabook.
 Houzz is a website with thousands of photos of all aspects of home design.
 We encourage you to search Houzz to find photos of spaces, design styles, layouts, etc. that catch your eye.
 When you save those photos to the Ideabook shared with you, your designer has access to the whole collection, and will use your inspirations as guidance to help them create a design that is catered to you.
-The third e-mail will summarize the next steps for your project, including your homework to prepare for your design consultation, and if you’d like to interview contractors for your project, contacts for one or two recommended contractors.
-Attached to the e-mail will be two documents: a copy of the Welling Kitchen, Bath & Floor Customer Expectation Agreement, which we ask you to look over, agree to, and sign prior to or during your design consultation, and a copy of the Budget Estimator tool we’ve made for your project.
+The third e-mail will summarize the next steps for your project, including your homework to prepare for your design consultation.
+Attached to the e-mail will be two documents: a copy of the Welling Kitchen, Bath & Floor Customer Expectation Agreement, which we ask you to look over, agree to, and sign prior to your design consultation and a copy of the Budget Estimator tool we’ve made for your project.

 Design Waiting List

 If your project is on the design waiting list, we’ll send you an update via email every couple of months to let you know your current number.
 When a designer is ready to start your project, we’ll contact you to schedule your in-home design consultation, and if needed, we’ll coordinate with your contractor so that they can be there for the meeting as well.